All Episodes

-No supporting paperwork whatsoever, and uh and always a great thrill for me to be here, but don't worry, don't worry.
+And always a great thrill for me to be here.

-All American boy, Mark Belling will be here tomorrow.
+All-American boy Mark Belling will be here tomorrow.

-And Rush Returns on Wednesday to take you through the end of the week on the Excellence in Broadcasting Network.
+And Rush returns on Wednesday to take you through the end of the week on the Excellence in Broadcasting Network.

-Just one just one final thought.
+Just one final thought.

-We were talking about uh the looming the alleged fiscal cliff and uh and whether or not we all actually already off it and uh this little shadow play that's going to go on now between now and uh the inevitable bipartisan agreement uh just before Christmas uh actually means anything.
+And this little shadow play that's going to go on now between now and the inevitable bipartisan agreement just before Christmas actually means anything.

 We've all been tightening our belts.

-The cost of staffing, housing, flying and entertaining President Obama is more than every European royal house combined.
+For the entire royal family, the cost of staffing, housing, flying and entertaining President Obama is more than every European royal house combined.

 You know, that's a hard place to heat.

-That's that's tough.
+That's tough.

-That's a tough place that's a that's a that's a tough joint to to heat.
+That's a tough joint to heat.

-The cost of uh housing the Obama family, flying them around in Air Force One, more than the cost of the House of Windsor in Britain, but also the Swedish, uh Danish, Norwegian, Dutch, Belgian royal families, Spanish royal families, the whole lot combined.
+The cost of housing the Obama family, flying them around in Air Force One, more than the cost of the House of Windsor in Britain, but also the Swedish, Danish, Norwegian, Dutch, Belgian royal families, Spanish royal families, the whole lot combined.

 This guy costs more.